glouppe/info8010-deep-learning/lecture10.md

 $$\mathbf{z}\_a = \mathbf{x}\_a, \quad \mathbf{z}\_b = (\mathbf{x}\_b - t(\mathbf{x}\_a)) \odot \exp(-s(\mathbf{x}\_a)),$$

 where $s$ and $t$ are arbitrary neural networks.

+???

+Draw the coupling layer on the blackboard.

 ---